evelasko/zotero-ai-translator/prd.md

 ### **Version 1.0 will be considered complete and ready for release when:**

-1. A user can successfully install and use the `@zotero-suite/translator` package in a standard Node.js project.
+1. A user can successfully install and use the `zotero-ai-translator` package in a standard Node.js project.
 2. The `translate({ url: '...' })` method correctly translates a public blog post into a `blogPost` Zotero item.
 3. The `translate({ url: '...' })` method correctly translates a public PDF research paper into a `journalArticle` Zotero item.
 4. The `translate({ sourceText: '...' })` method correctly translates a supplied string of text into an appropriate Zotero item, successfully bypassing the fetch/parse logic.